oIdioN/Code-Quiz-Challenge/CURRENTVERSIONREADME.md

 ## Description

-### Prerequisites
+### Features

-Create a code quiz that contains the following requirements:
+The code quiz contains the following requirements:

 * A start button that when clicked a timer starts and the first question appears.
   * Questions conain buttons for each answer.
-  * When answer is clicked, the next question appears
+  * When answer is clicked, the next question appears.
-  * If the answer clicked was incorrect then subtract time from the clock
+  * If the answer clicked was incorrect then subtract time from the clock.
   * The quiz should end when all questions are answered or the timer reaches 0.
-* When the game ends, it should display their score and give the user the ability to save their initials and their score
+* When the game ends, it should display their score and give the user the ability to save their initials and their score.

-### Features

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Issues